ministryofjustice/hmpps-forge/README.md

       title: 'What is your name?',
       reachability: { entryWhen: true },
       blocks: [
-        GovUKTextInput({ code: 'fullName', label: { text: 'What is your name?', isPageHeading: true, classes: 'govuk-label--l' } }), GovUKButton({ text: 'Continue' }),
+        GovUKTextInput({ code: 'fullName', label: { text: 'What is your name?', isPageHeading: true, classes: 'govuk-label-l' } }), GovUKButton({ text: 'Continue' }),
       ],
       onSubmission: [